SAP-archive/teched2020-IIS360/exercises/ex7/README.md

 ![](./images/image15.png)

-Scroll down to section **//add associations to external entities** at the end of the file\
+Scroll down to section **add associations to external entities** at the end of the file.\
 (15) Add the following code:

 ```js